 Firstly, it’s essential to make sure that your chosen property is in a good location.
 Students are looking for somewhere close to their university, in an area where other students live and to be in close proximity to shops and bars.
 Many university towns have particular student areas where buying a property is relatively cheap.

-Don’t be put off by size.
-Students aren’t very demanding and can be happy to live almost anywhere with multiple rooms.
+Don’t be put off by the size of the property.
+Students aren’t too demanding and can be happy to live almost anywhere with multiple rooms.
 There will be groups of all sizes house hunting and many will be open to living in spaces such as box rooms, attics and even cellars if the rent is adjusted accordingly.

 Don’t worry too much about the décor.
 Student housing doesn’t have to be top of the range.
 Students are looking to save money - not spend thousands on renting- so renovating the kitchen/bathroom isn’t always necessary unless it’s essential.
-As long as everything is working and in an averagely good condition students are quite content.
+As long as everything is working and in a good condition students are quite content.